Let’s talk about a hotel closet. It’s not ideal.

 Steaming and organizing your clothing as you unpack is also a GREAT way to keep busy and stay awake if you’ve landed during the day in a strange time zone and need something to do to beat the jet lag sleepies.

 - TEST the steam function and iron face first in the air.
 Dump any residual water that was sitting in the steam tank and fill it with fresh water.
 Give the steam button a few pumps facing away from you and into the air to clear any calcium buildup that may be sitting in the pores.
 This will also kind of steam the iron face and make it easier to wipe away anything that might be melted onto the iron from a previous careless guest.
-Just wipe it away with a bathroom towel.
+Then wipe any residue off the surface of the iron with a bathroom hand towel.

 - If you’re using an ironing board, make sure it’s clean first.
-You don’t know if the guest before you used it as a table for their footlong Italian sub with salami.
+You don’t know if the guest before you used it as a table for their footlong Italian sub with hot salami and extra mayo.
 Make sure it’s clean so you’re not pressing anything icky into your clothes.
 Put a towel over the board to iron onto if it’s questionable.

 Again, not all irons or steamers are the same and it’s very likely that the one in your hotel closet has vastly different heat and steam settings than your iron or steamer at home.